optframe/pyoptframe/docs/source/quickstart.rst

     :linenos:
     :language: python

-We have defined :code:`mycallback_fevaluate` function, and later we will define its optimization direction ( in this case, `maximization`).
+We have defined :code:`maximize` function, and later we will define its optimization direction.

 .. hint::
-    User can also choose to :code:`MINIMIZE` if dealing with a minimization problem.
+    User can also choose to :code:`minimize` if dealing with a minimization problem.
 For multi-objective problems and Pareto optimization, user should visit `Multi-Objective <./advanced.html#multi-objective>`_ section.